 Jack Reacher is an adaptation of Lee Child's 2005 novelOne Shot.A man with a sniper rifle goes to a parking garage overlooking the Allegheny River in Pittsburgh, and kills five people across the river in the park, seemingly at random.
 The police are quick to find evidence and the man, James Barr.
 When they have him in for questioning, he writes "GET JACK REACHER" on a notepad.
-Before they can contact Reacher, the man is brutally beaten by fellow inmates.Reacher arrives and begins to examine the case, discovering the case is not as cut-and-dry as it seems...
+Before they can contact Reacher, the man is brutally beaten by fellow inmates.Reacher arrives and begins to examine the case, discovering the murders are not as cut-and-dry as they seem...

 Tropes in Jack Reacher:

 All Girls Want Bad Boys: When Jack asks Sandy why an intelligent, attractive, and nice teenage girl like her would put up with losers like Jeb Oliver and his crew, she says: "It's what girls like me do."
 She even hits on Jack again, because she believes he's a bad boy or at least a strong man.

 Reacher: I can't afford you.
 Sandy: I'm not a hooker.
 Reacher: Oh, then I really can't afford you.
 Sandy: Seriously, I work at the auto parts store.
 Reacher: What I mean is, the cheapest woman tends to be the one you pay for.
 Sandy: I am NOT a hooker!
 Reacher:(giving up) Well, a hooker would get the joke.

 Enemy Mine: Barr is invoking a form of this when he asks Emerson and Rodin to find Jack Reacher.
 Reacher despises Barr for his crime in Baghdad that he got away with and even promised to bring him down if he ever slipped up again.
 But Barr also knows Reacher's the only man who can see through the evidence and determine that Barr wasn't the shooter and figure out who framed him.